rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 A little leaven leavens the whole lump. ^0509

-I have confidence in the Lord that you will take no other view, and the one who is troubling you will bear the penalty, whoever he is. ^0510
+I have confidence in the Lord that you will take no other view than mine, and the one who is troubling you will bear the penalty, whoever he is. ^0510

 But if I, brothers, still preach circumcision, why am I still being persecuted?
 In that case the offense of the cross has been removed. ^0511